-- A4 Factors that are relevant to the auditor's determination of the acceptability of the financial reporting framework to be applied in the preparation of the financial statements include: - The nature of the entity (for example, whether it is a business enterprise, a public sector entity or a not for profit organization); - The purpose of the financial statements (for example, whether they are prepared to meet the common financial information needs of a wide range of users or the financial information needs of specific users); - The nature of the financial statements (for example, whether the financial statements are a complete set of financial statements or a single financial statement); and - Whether law or regulation prescribes the applicable financial reporting framework.
+- A4 Factors that are relevant to the auditor's determination of the acceptability of the financial reporting framework to be applied in the preparation of the financial statements include: - The nature of the entity (for example, whether it is a business enterprise, a public sector entity or a not for profit organisation); - The purpose of the financial statements (for example, whether they are prepared to meet the common financial information needs of a wide range of users or the financial information needs of specific users); - The nature of the financial statements (for example, whether the financial statements are a complete set of financial statements or a single financial statement); and - Whether law or regulation prescribes the applicable financial reporting framework. - A5 Many users of financial statements are not in a position to demand financial statements tailored to meet their specific information needs.

-7 "Framework for Assurance Engagements," paragraph 17.

-8 SSA 220, paragraphs 9-11.

-9 Framework for Assurance Engagements," paragraph 17(b)(ii).

-- A5.
-Many users of financial statements are not in a position to demand financial statements tailored to meet their specific information needs.
 While all the information needs of specific users cannot be met, there are financial information needs that are common to a wide range of users.
-Financial statements prepared in accordance with a financial reporting framework designed to meet the common financial information needs of a wide range of users are referred to as general purpose financial statements. - In some cases, the financial statements will be prepared in accordance with a financial reporting framework designed to meet the financial information needs of specific users.
+Financial statements prepared in accordance with a financial reporting framework designed to meet the common financial information needs of a wide range of users are referred to as general purpose financial statements.

+&lt;sup>7 Framework for Assurance Engagements, paragraph 17.

+&lt;sup>8 SSA 220, paragraphs 9-11.

+&lt;sup>9 Framework for Assurance Engagements, paragraph 17(b)(ii).

+- A6 In some cases, the financial statements will be prepared in accordance with a financial reporting framework designed to meet the financial information needs of specific users.
 Such financial statements are referred to as special purpose financial statements.
 The financial information needs of the intended users will determine the applicable financial reporting framework in these circumstances.
-SSA 800 discusses the acceptability of financial reporting frameworks designed to meet the financial information needs of specific users.10 - A7 Deficiencies in the applicable financial reporting framework that indicate that the framework is not acceptable may be encountered after the audit engagement has been accepted.
+SSA 800 discusses the acceptability of financial reporting frameworks designed to meet the financial information needs of specific users. - A7 Deficiencies in the applicable financial reporting framework that indicate that the framework is not acceptable may be encountered after the audit engagement has been accepted.
 When use of that framework is prescribed by law or regulation, the requirements of paragraphs 19-20 apply.
 When use of that framework is not prescribed by law or regulation, management may decide to adopt another framework that is acceptable.
 When management does so, as required by paragraph 16, new terms of the audit engagement are agreed to reflect the change in the framework as the previously agreed terms will no longer be accurate.